 Dr. Schlegel is a board-certified urologist who is a former Trustee and Vice-President of the American Board of Urology.
 He is currently licensed to practice medicine in the state of New York and graduated near the top of his class from The University of Massachusetts Medical School.

-Peter N. Schlegel, MD, is a member of Medical Advisory Board for Theralogix, Inc., a producer of nutraceuticals, consultant to the FDA, Merck, and Lilly Pharmaceuticals.
+Peter N. Schlegel, MD, is a member of Medical Advisory Board for Theralogix, Inc., a producer of nutraceuticals.
+He is a consultant to Gilead and Roman Health.

 Recent Contributions to PracticeUpdate: